Shaq–Kobe feud: 2003–2004

 The Lakers started the season with a 21–3 record, and they received accolades as the greatest NBA team ever.
 However, the Lakers lost Malone for three months to a knee injury during the winter.
 During the All-Star break, Buss suspended contract negotiations with Jackson, who was seeking to double his salary from $6 million to $12 million on his expiring contract.
 Jackson had a contract offer outstanding from the Lakers, but he had not acted on it.
 The Lakers also suspended talks with O'Neal, who wanted an extension with a pay raise on his remaining three years for $30 million.
 The Lakers hoped O'Neal would take less money due to his age, physical conditioning, and games missed due to injuries.
 The Los Angeles Times wrote that both of the Lakers moves were a concession to Bryant.
 The Lakers slid towards mediocrity during the spring.
 Injuries hampered Los Angeles, keeping them as the fourth seed in the Western Conference midway through the season.
 The team never came together defensively.
 Winter said, "Even though Shaq was a big presence, he was not a great shot blocker.
 And he didn't like to play the screen and roll, so he put his teammates in jeopardy.
 He didn't like to help [on defense]."
 In March, after Bryant received internal criticism about his shot selection, he scored just one point while taking three shots in the first half against Orlando which the Lakers trailed by 11.
 He scored 37 in the second half and tied a team record with 24 in the fourth quarter as the Lakers won in overtime.
 Against Sacramento in April, Bryant took just one shot in the first half against tight defense.
 He finished the game with eight points.
 An anonymous teammate told the Los Angeles Times, "I don't know how we can forgive him."
 Afterward, Jackson urged Bryant to be more aggressive offensively.

-The Lakers ultimately entered the playoffs as the second seed, thanks to an overtime victory versus the Portland Trail Blazers on the final night of the season, due of a pair of buzzer beaters from Bryant.
+The Lakers ultimately entered the playoffs as the second seed, thanks to an overtime victory versus the Portland Trail Blazers on the final night of the season, due to a pair of buzzer beaters from Bryant.
 They defeated the Houston Rockets, the San Antonio Spurs, and the Minnesota Timberwolves before advancing to the 2004 NBA Finals, where they were considered a favorite to defeat the Detroit Pistons.
 However, after five games, the Lakers found themselves not only defeated but dominated by the Pistons, who won the NBA title.
 Winter said, "Shaq defeated himself against Detroit.
 He played way too passively.
 He had one big game ...
 He's always interested in being a scorer, but he hasn't had nearly enough concentration on defense and rebounding."